 Occasionally, creators of video games and gaming-related entertainment will take note of a popular meme and mention or feature it in later works.
 This type of meme can be referred to as an "ascended meme", as it ascended from the gaming community to the game itself.

-- The Spyro 2: Ripto's Rage quote "Trouble with the trolley, eh?" was used in a trailer for the Spyro Reignited Trilogy.
+- The oft-heard and oft-mimicked Spyro 2: Ripto's Rage quote "Trouble with the trolley, eh?" later appeared in a trailer for Spyro Reignited Trilogy.

 Memes in Mainstream

 As previously mentioned, a few game-related memes have been recognized by mainstream media.

 - The opening cutscene for Zero Wing was briefly parodied by Weezer in their music video for "Pork and Beans", itself a pastiche of Internet memes.

 - Rumor has it that President Barack Obama privately made reference to "all your base..." during his presidential campaign.

 In this section is a list of meme origins and the memes associated with them.
 As the list is incomplete, feel free to add any that have not been mentioned.

 - Among Us - The game's crewmates, as well as the game itself, to an extent.

 - Bad Dudes - "Are you a bad enough dude to rescue the president?"

 - Big Rigs: Over the Road Racing - The extremely poor quality of the game (brought to light in part by Alex Navarro's review on GameSpot), "YOU'RE WINNER!"